dolittle/Documentation/Documentation/getting_started.md

 Example:

 Unix:

 ```shell
 $ ln -s ../../repositories/runtime/Runtime/Documentation runtime
 ```

 Windows:

 ```shell
 c:> mklink /d runtime c:\Projects\Dolittle\Documentation\Source\repositories\runtime\Runtime\Documentation
 ```

 Chances are you are contributing to the code of the repository and you can therefor leave it in place and maintain code and documentation side-by-side.

+{{% notice tip %}}
+All folder names given in this process will act as URL segments, be very carefull to change these after they have been deployed.
+{{% /notice %}}

 ## Keep main Documentation syncronized with the working repository